R327 (South Africa)

 The R327 is a Regional Route in South Africa.
-Its a regional route in the Wester Province and connects Mossel Bay to Ladismith and part of the northern route is a gravel road.
+Its a regional route in the Western Cape and connects Mossel Bay to Ladismith and part of the northern route is a gravel road.

 Route

 Its northern origin is from the R62 near Ladismith.
 From there it winds generally south-east.
 It goes over Cloete's Pass before reaching Herbertsdale.
 On the other side of the town it crosses the Du Plessis Pass.
 It then reaches its south-eastern terminus at the N2 near Mossel Bay.